particle-iot/Microphone_PDM/README.md

 ### Audio over TCP (8-bit)

 This example sends the data as 16000 Hz, mono, 8-bit data over TCP to a node.js server.
-The intention is to use this with an Argon over a local Wi-Fi network to a computer on the same network.
+The intention is to use this with an Argon, P2, or Photon 2 over a local Wi-Fi network to a computer on the same network.

 - examples/1-audio-over-tcp